CHAMMI-75: Pre-training multi-channel models with heterogeneous microscopy images: Experiments and Results

 We trained a ViT-small model with DINO-BoC \citep{de2025scaling} on \CHAMMIsf~and compare the results against existing models used to obtain representations of cellular images.
 Performance is measured in the six benchmarks described in Section \ref{sec:04_evaluation_bencharmarks}.

 \textbf{Baselines.} We consider state-of-the-art pre-trained models that have been recently released for cellular image analysis.
 We start with SubCell \citep{gupta2024subcell}, a suit of ViT-base models trained with the HPAv23 dataset using multi-objective, weakly supervised learning.
 SubCell has four fixed-channel models (one 2ch, two 3ch, one 4ch) trained in two modes (MAE-Cells, ViT-ProtS).
-The eight SubCell models exhibit excellent performance in downstream tasks; however, their usage requires manual configuration to decide a channel combination and model type.
+These models exhibit excellent performance in downstream tasks; however, manual configuration is needed to decide a channel combination and model type.
 The variation of results between SubCell models is substantial (Appendix \ref{tab:subcell_benchmark}), making its usage challenging and computationally expensive to test in practice.
 We also evaluate OpenPhenom \citep{kraus2024masked}, a channel adaptive ViT-small model trained on five and six-channel Cell Painting images, and DINOv2 \citep{oquab2023dinov2}, which is a fixed RGB channel model adapted for multi-channel images using BoC.
-Finally, we trained a model with the best configuration adapted for IDRCell100K \citep{bourriez2024chada}, a multi-channel microscopy image dataset close to ours in number of sources (79 vs 75) but smaller (100k multi-channel images).
+Finally, we trained a model with IDRCell100K \citep{bourriez2024chada}, a multi-channel microscopy image dataset close to ours in number of sources (79 vs 75) but smaller (100k multi-channel images).